wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     (7) In any proceedings for an offence against this section in which it is alleged that 2 or more medical devices are of the same kind, it shall be presumed that those medical devices are of the same kind until the contrary is proved.

-    (8) Every person commits an offence and is liable to imprisonment for a term not exceeding 6 months or a fine not exceeding $5,000 who,---
+    (8) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $5,000 who,---

     *   (a) having received a notice under subsection (2) and failed to comply with subsection (3), sells the medical device; or

     *   (b) having received a notice under subsection (4), sells the medical device before he has been notified by the Director-General that he is satisfied of the safety of the medical device.

+    Section 38(8): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 39 Adulteration of medicines